private pay rate

 Therapy is one of the most valuable investments you will ever make!

-I accept debit, credit, HSA and cash payments.
+I accept debit, credit, HSA, cash payments.
+I am an approved provider for the Colorado Crime Victim Compensation program in several judicial districts.
 Card payments are processed the day service is provided.
-An active debit or credit card is required to be stored on file with SimplePractice (a HIPAA compliant platform) prior to the first appointment.
+An active debit or credit card is required to be stored with SimplePractice (a HIPAA compliant platform) by the end of the first appointment.
+Monthly statements are provided for tax purposes.
+I offer a sliding-scale rate based on total gross annual household income.

-PLEASE NOTE: In the state of Colorado, mental health clinicians are prohibited from charging private-pay fees for services provided to clients with Medicaid.
+PLEASE NOTE: In the state of Colorado, mental health clinicians are strictly prohibited from serving clients who HAVE Medicaid, but want to pay OUT-OF-POCKET.
+Do NOT seek my services if you have Medicaid, but intend to pay out-of-pocket.
 Clinicians are subject to severe penalty if this regulation is violated.
-Please DO NOT seek my services if you have Medicaid.
-Failure to disclose will result in immediate termination.
+Failure to disclose you have Medicaid will result in immediate termination.

-Appointment cancellations must be communicated by phone or text only, no less than 24 hours prior to the scheduled session time.
-Cancellations communicated within the 24-hour window of a scheduled appointment WILL BE CHARGED the full session fee, unless the appointment is rescheduled for within the following three business days.
-Services will be discontinued after three (3) cancellations without a 24-hour notice, within a 6-month period.
+All appointment cancellations must be communicated by phone or text only; no less than 24 hours prior to the scheduled session time.
+Cancellations made within 24-hours of a scheduled appointment WILL BE CHARGED the full fee documented in the signed service rate agreement; unless the appointment is rescheduled for a date within the following three business days.
+Services are subject to discontinuation after three (3) cancellations without a 24-hour notice, within a 6-month period.

-Not arriving/appearing for an appointment is a "no-show".
-Arriving/appearing 15 minutes or more after the scheduled appointment time is also considered a "no-show" and the session will not be conducted.
-The client WILL BE CHARGED the full session fee for any "no-show".
-Therapy services will be subject to discontinuation after three (3) "no-shows within a 6-month period.
+Not arriving/appearing for an appointment is considered a "no-show".
+Arriving/appearing 15 minutes or more after the scheduled appointment time is also considered a "no-show", and the session will not be conducted.
+The client WILL BE CHARGED $110 for any "no-show", regardless if the client receives a sliding scale rate accommodation.
+Therapy services will be subject to discontinuation after three (3) "no-shows within a 3-month period.

 Good Faith Estimate